 Michael Freeden and Andrew Vincent, eds., Comparative Political Thought: Theorizing Practices (Routledge, 2013)

 Many of the students who complete our MSc in Comparative Political Thought plan to carry on with advanced research—often in a Political Theory PhD programme.
 A growing number, however, also pursue careers requiring high-level skills in cross-cultural engagement and communication: in government, diplomacy, international advocacy, activism, and the media.
 Journalists, political leaders, and those engaged in countless private and public-sector roles (corporate communications, intelligence, education, and international trade) understand that translating ideas, concepts, and values across cultural and political contexts is essential.
 Our graduates put this skill into practice.

 Teaching & Learning

-The MSc in Comparative Political Thought has two core compulsory half-unit courses that all students registered for the degree will undertake.
+The MSc in Comparative Political Thought has two core 15 Credit modules that all students registered for the degree will undertake.
 Approaches to Comparative Political Thought is taken in Term 1, and Comparative International Political Thought in Term 2.
-Students then choose courses equivalent to two units from a list of optional courses (outlined below), and complete a dissertation based on independent study and research (equivalent to a further unit).
+Students then choose modules equivalent to 30 Credits from a list of optional modules (outlined below), and complete a dissertation based on independent study and research (equivalent to a further module).